1wenwen1/Achilles/README.md

 `python3 -m pip install subprocess pathlib matplotlib time math os glob datetime argparse enum json multiprocessing random shutil re scp threading`

+### SGX
+We use SGX SDK 2.23.

+followed by:

+`bash deployment/init.sh`

+## Experiments

 ### Default command

+To tests our protocols, we provide a Python script, called `run.py`.
 We explain the various options our Python scripts provides.
 You will run commands of the following form, followed by various options explained below: